3liz/py-qgis-wps/README.md

 Py-QGIS-WPS differs from [PyWPS](https://pywps.org/) in the following:

 * QGIS centric
-* Handle all request in asynchronous way: all jobs should run in a non-blocking way, even with `storeExecuteResponse=true`
+* Handle all request in asynchronous way: all jobs run in a non-blocking way, even when synchronous operation is requested.
 * Use multiprocessing Pool to handle task queue instead instantiating a new process each time.
 * Uniform Logging with the 'logging' module
-* Serve response status
+* Implements OGC `processes` api.
 * Use Redis for asynchronous status storage.
-* Support python3 asyncio (and thus drop python2 supports)
-* Support streamed/chunked requests
+* Support streamed/chunked requests for stored data
 * Add extensions to WPS: TIMEOUT and EXPIRE
-* Drop MS Windows specifics
-* Drop Python 2 support
+* No Windows support

 All these changes where not easy to implement without some drastic changes of the original code and we think that it  deviates too much from the PyWPS original intentions.